cpiprint/Peersuite/README.md

 Peersuite is a open source, decentralized, private alternative to apps like discord or slack.
 All data is sent only between clients through encrypted WebRTC channels.
 There is no server.

-The tools included are chat with file sending, collaborative document editing, a kanban board, screen sharing, video calling, audio chat, and a shared whiteboard for drawing ideas.
+The tools included are full featured text chat, collaborative document editing, a kanban board, screen sharing, video calling, audio chat, and a shared whiteboard for drawing ideas.

 If this is something you would like to be a part of, please send a PR.